-Many scholars have pointed out that us western Bible scholars do not adequately take into account in our translations that the Jews thought and also wrote in some ways differently than we do.
+Many scholars have pointed out that our western Bible scholars do not adequately take into account our translations that the Jews thought and also wrote in some ways different than we do.
 This should also be explored more, but I will point out one fact that has appeared several times and initially caused me some confusion.

 NT may use upcoming events to indicate that the event has already taken place.
 It emphasizes the certainty of the declaration; it is definitely going to happen.
 A few examples of such expressions:

 Jhn 17:22 I have given them the glory that you gave me, so that they may be one, just as we are one.

 In his prayer to the Father, Jesus says in verse 22 that he has given his believers the glory he has received from His Father.
 So: “I have given”, although this is still far in the future, but it is in such a way so certain that it can already be considered to have been given.

 Jhn 3:13 KJV And no man hath ascended up to heaven, but he that came down from heaven, even the Son of man which is in heaven. – Here Jesus speaks to Pharisee Nicodemus.
 Jesus uses the word “the Son of Man who is in heaven,” but Jesus was not even crucified yet.